THIS IS US:

 Darlene P. Campos is an award-winning author for young adult and middle grade readers.
 She earned her BA in Creative Writing from the University of Houston and her MFA in Creative Writing from the University of Texas at El Paso.
 When she’s not writing, she loves reading, exercising, and going to museums.
 Previously published by the indie house Vital Narrative Press, she is now represented by Allison Hellegers of Stimola Literary Studio thanks to the work of #DVPit.
 She is Ecuadorian-American and lives in Houston, TX with her husband.

-Mariana Llanos is a Peruvian-born writer of children’s literature.
-She is the author of Run Little Chaski/Corre Pequeño Chaski (Barefoot Books, 2021), Luca’s Bridge/El Puente de Luca (Penny Candy Books,2019), Eunice and Kate (Penny Candy Books,2020), and eleven self-published titles, including Kutu, the Tiny Inca Princess, and Poesia Alada.
-Mariana has received the Oklahoma Human Rights Award for her work visiting schools around the world to promote literacy via virtual technology.
+Mariana Llanos is a Peruvian-born writer of children’s literature, winner of the 2022 Oklahoma Book Award for her book Run Little Chaski/Corre Pequeño Chaski (Barefoot Books, 2021).
+She’s also authored Luca’s Bridge/El Puente de Luca (Penny Candy Books,2019), Eunice and Kate (Penny Candy Books,2020), and other titles, including Kutu, the Tiny Inca Princess, and Poesia Alada.
+Her upcoming work include a chapter book series called Vampirita (Reycraft Books 2023).
+Mariana has received the Oklahoma Human Rights Award for her work visiting schools around the world.
 She was selected as the Best Latino Artist of 2017 by the Hispanic Arts Council of Oklahoma.
 She resides in Oklahoma City.
 She is represented by Sera Rivers of Martin Literary.

 Tatiana Gardel is a Brazilian illustrator and teaching artist based in New York City.
 She graduated with both degrees in Fine Arts and in Art Education in Brazil.
 She started her career as a fine artist, participating in several exhibitions in Rio de Janeiro.
 While exploring other ways to express her creativity, she found a passion for storytelling and illustration.
 Tatiana has been awarded the 2020 Emerging Illustrator Scholarship for the Kweli Color of Children’s Literature Conference and her work has been recognized by the Society of Illustrators in New York and American Illustration AI-AP.